 Derive Your Own Rainbow with Flowering Shrubs

 The Flame Azalea’s large and showy clusters of fiery orange flowers will suit the shade of orange needed for the rainbow.
 This shrub is a larger plant, so make sure there’s plenty of room.
 Flame Azaleas will attract some beautiful birds to the area, but this shrub is absolutely a bad idea for most animals.
-It is poisonous when ingested for most animals and all humans, so don’t go chewing on it!
+It is poisonous when ingested for most animals and humans, so don’t go chewing on it!

 The Golden Bell Forsythia is a stunning embodiment of the color yellow.
 You’ll know when spring is here!
-The Forsythia will burst into a vibrant array of yellow blooms from the beginning to tip of every branch.
+The Forsythia will burst into a vibrant array of yellow blooms from the beginning to the tip of every branch.
 You can even bring a couple of cuttings from the shrub indoors a bit earlier than that, and they will bloom into a beautiful bouquet in a few days.

 Many shrubs could fit into this category at some point in their life cycle, but let’s focus on the Amur Privet Hedge.
 This shrub is probably the best fit to represent green in our rainbow as it is the most commonly used shrub for those clear-cut boundaries.
 These are the bushes you usually see cut into a very boxy shape while being used to hedge off private areas.

 The Blue Hydrangea Shrub is one of the most versatile in color, but we’ll use it for blue in our rainbow.
 The Blue Hydrangea is a wild soul in the way that it can fluctuate wildly in color.
 It usually depends on the soil’s acidity, but Hydrangeas can be anything from pink to blue, to violet depending on the type of soil they’re working with.